 In hot climates, the sweatiness gets a bit uncomfortable.
 Taking the money belt off at the end of the day is a major relief.
 Kind of like taking off your socks after a long day on your feet.

-This money belt straps around your waste and hides between your body and the waste of your pants.
-Other money belts exist which hang around your neck or down your leg from your belt.
+This money belt straps around your waist and hides between your body and the waste of your pants.
+Other money belts exist that hang around your neck or down your leg from your belt.
 I’ve tried both and didn’t care for either.
 They are either obvious, uncomfortable, or simply not practical.
-The around the waist style is the best.
+The around-the-waist style is the best.